enxendra/docuten-hash-verification-dapp/README.md

 ## Running the UI

-First of all, you need to install Ionic and Cordova in oder to build and run the UI:
+First of all, you need to install Ionic and Cordova:

 ```
 npm install -g ionic cordova